-- Headline inflation has picked up to around 2% in recent months amid stronger underlying price growth and rising energy prices.
-Inflation is expected to remain at or slightly above the Bank of Canada's 2% midpoint target for much of 2018 as transitory factors that lowered 2017 inflation ease and limited slack in the economy puts upward pressure on prices - Employment is expected to rise more modestly in 2018 following very strong job gains in 2017.
-The unemployment rate is expected to remain near multi-decade lows this year - Unemployment rates have declined over the last year in all provinces outside Atlantic Canada.
-Unemployment declined most significantly in Alberta thanks to a gradual recovery in the energy sector - Strong consumer spending and rising business investment helped GDP growth accelerate in 2017.
+- Headline inflation has picked up to slightly above 2% in recent months amid stronger underlying price growth and rising energy prices.
+Inflation is expected to remain at or slightly above the Bank of Canada's 2% midpoint target for much of 2018 with energy prices rising and limited slack in the economy putting upward pressure on prices - Employment is expected to rise more modestly in 2018 following very strong job gains in 2017.
+The unemployment rate is expected to remain near multi-decade lows this year - Unemployment rates declined over the last year in all provinces except Manitoba and PEI, declining most significantly in Alberta thanks to a gradual recovery in the energy sector - Strong consumer spending and rising business investment helped GDP growth accelerate in 2017.
 We expect less support from consumers and the housing sector will result in a more modest, but still slightly above-trend pace of growth in 2018